To our valued Tenants

 Any repairs that are required must be requested in writing or by e-mail.
-Maintenance request forms are available above.
+Maintenance request forms are our preferred method.
 It is essential that you inform us immediately of any repairs needed to ensure your residence is maintained well and so that small problems don't escalate.

 Urgent repairs, i.e. burst water pipe or dangerous electrical faults, will be acted on verbally and actioned ASAP.
 We will than complete the written request afterwards.
 Unavoidable delays for some situations, either tradesperson or parts, do happen and we will try our hardest to avoid a situation of delay.
 Please remember that when an arrangement is made for a tradesperson to enter your property to carry out work that you keep that arrangement.

 Routine Inspections throughout your tenancy

 We will conduct routine inspections throughout your tenancy.
 A routine inspection is necessary for a number of reasons.
 The most important of these reasons is to check on maintenance required to the property throughout your tenancy.
 We also conduct routine inspections to report to the owner of the property on a regular basis.
 We reserve the right to conduct inspections every twelve weeks.
 We are always negotiable on times and days to suit our tenants, entry notices are emailed to you with plenty of notice prior to an inspection and we appreciate acknowledgement of receiving your notice.
 Please see our Routine Inspection Checklist for more information.

 As the landlord will have his/her insurance in place for the property, it is not his/her responsibility to have your personal effects and property insured.
 We strongly recommend that you have your personal household property insured to ensure security of loss or damage.
 Should you require help with this, please ask us.